Hatsunespica/xdsl-smt/README.md

 last_solution	100.00%	63.35%
 ```

-Expect similar files as described above in, but now in the dir, `new-transformers/UConstRange_AddNsw`
+Expect similar files as described above in, but now in the dir, `new-transformers/UConstRange_AddNsw`.

-Finally run this to make sure that the synthesized transformer matches exactly to the one we expect
+Finally, run this to make sure that the synthesized transformer matches the one we expect:

 ```bash
 diff new-transformers/UConstRange_AddNsw/solution.mlir \